 Zeppelins are the Ur Example of this trope.
 During World War One, they developed this capability, carrying 1-2 aircraft at first, ranging from unarmed Hummingbirds to Gloucester Grebe fighters and Sopwith Camels.
 After war's end, developments continued studying ways to launch them and recover them in mid-air.
 Even blimp airborne aircraft carriers existed.
 Zeppelins are usually preferred, as they can better match the speed of the docking aircraft, have payloads in the hundreds of thousands of pounds and can store the planes inside internal aircraft hangars.
 However, the U.S. TC-series blimps of the interwar period carried one plane each.
 They were used to develop the capability for the Zeppelin USS Los Angeles, which led to the Akron and Macon as seen below, the greatest examples of this trope, carrying up to 5 Sparrowhawk fighters each.

-USS Macon and USS Akron.
-Of course, they also had the dubious distinction of being the last new rigid Naval zeppelins, since both of them ended up crashing into the ocean in separate incidents, each owing to egregious human error and horrible conditions, with the Akron losing 73 of its crew; since one of the leading proponents of airships among the Naval brass happened to be aboard (and was among the dead), it's not hard to see how the Airborne Aircraft Carriers didn't catch on more.
+USS Macon and USS Akron in the 1930s.
+Of course, they also had the dubious distinction of being the last new rigid Naval Zeppelins.
+They worked splendidly in concert with their aerial squadron, until they became overconfident, and both of them ended up being lost in storms out to sea in separate incidents, one due to ballast overcorrection and an damaged section that went unrepaired, the other due to a faulty altimeter, poor visibility and human error.
+With the Akron losing 73 of its crew; since one of the leading proponents of airships among the Naval brass happened to be aboard (and was among the dead), it's not hard to see how the Airborne Aircraft Carriers didn't catch on more.

 The concept comes up in modern circles every few years as a replacement for the aging and shrinking fleet of P-3 Orion maritime patrol aircraft.
 An airship would have significantly longer range and loiter time, and a significantly larger payload.
 The latest version includes proposals for UAVs that can be launched, recovered, and rearmed in flight, thus bringing things full circle from the Macon and Akron.